How To Buy Property In Australia

-Your buyer’s agent must be licensed and have some presence in the state that you are buying a property in.
+Your buyer’s agent must be licensed and have some presence in the state that you’re buying a property in.

 Keep in mind that a buyer’s agent should give independent and objective advice, so should not be selling his/her own properties.
 Some buyer’s agents will charge a fixed fee, while some other will charge an upfront fee as well as a percentage of the purchase price of the property.

-In order to obtain finance it is essential that you first apply for an Australian bank or lender.
+In order to obtain finance it’s essential that you obtain a pre-approval before you begin looking for properties.
 However, the lending criteria for non-residents can be very complex!

 - We have published a handy guide which shows the best available Australian interest rates for foreign investors.